-Participant Observation Project: In groups, students will engage in participant observation within a faith community.
+Participant Observation Project and Group Presentation: In groups, students will engage in participant observation within a faith community.
 This will require visiting a specific community three times in three different aspects of the community's life.
 For example, if the faith community is a congregation, this might include (1) the main gathering of worship, (2) a Bible study, and (3) a service event.
-Students will need to ask focus on the following question sets amidst participant observation:
+Students will need to focus on the following question sets amidst participant observation:

-- 1. Who matters here?
-Whose bodies matter here? - 2.
-What language is used to speak of sacred things and beings? - 3.
+1. Who matters here?
+Whose bodies matter here?
+Whose flourishing is prioritized?

+- 2. How does the community speak (language and symbols) and act (practices) of sacred things and beings? - 3.
 Who is excluded?
 How are they excluded?
 In what ways is this intentional or unintentional? - 4.
 What is the community's hope?
 Who do they long to be?
-What kind of world are they longing for and helping foster?
+What kind of world are they longing for and helping foster? - 5.
+What would just action, mercy, and humility require for the community's hopes to be realized? - 6.
 Different questions can emerge amidst participant observation.
-Students will need to identify at least one more question that emerged, and students will need to offer an answer to the question.
+Students will need to identify and engage with at least one more question that emerged from your visits.

-Students will give a 40- to 50-minute presentation in class on their project and findings.
+Students will give a 30 minute presentation in class on their project and findings.
 The presentation should include interaction and facilitate conversation.
 Each student will write an individual paper that engages our books, class learning and theological and pastoral perspectives.